-You never know, it may be that your employee merely wants an apology for bullying, wants to offer themselves for redundancy to start a new career or simply needs a supportive environment and company culture to help them cope better with their mental health issues.
+You never know, it may be that your employee merely wants an apology for bullying, wants to offer themselves redundancy to start a new career, or simply needs a supportive environment and company culture to help them cope better with their mental health issues.

 About Author: This article is written by a marketing team member at HR Cloud.
 HR Cloud is a leading provider of proven HR solutions, including recruiting, onboarding, employee communications & engagement, and rewards & recognition.
 Our user-friendly software increases employee productivity, delivers time and cost savings, and minimizes compliance risk.